-As the sweltering summer sunshine starts to fade and the cooler temperatures of fall starts to settle in, residents of Heflin start preparing their homes and yards for the wintertime.
-For many, that leads to the question of whether they need to cover their exterior air conditioning unit for the winter.
+As the scorching summer heat starts to fade and the refreshingly cool weather of fall starts to settle in, residents of Heflin start preparing their homes and yards for the wintertime.
+For many, that leads to the question of whether they should cover their outside AC for the winter.

-While it may seem like a great idea, the truth is there are several reasons why you shouldn’t cover your AC unit in the winter.
-Along with not being something you need to do, covering your outdoor air conditioning equipment can even cause problems.
+While it may seem like a great idea, the fact is there are a number of reasons why you shouldn’t cover your AC unit in the winter.
+On top of not being needed, covering your outdoor air conditioning equipment can even cause problems.

 Here, the experts at Bain Heating & Air Conditioning share five reasons why covering your air conditioning equipment doesn’t need to be on your fall to-do list and what you should do instead.